Reflexology for Events

 Be aware it could be really really busy or really really slow or somewhere in between.

 Get together signs, board, signup sheet, biz cards, brochures, tape, scissors, pens, markers and other supplies that you use.
+Put everything in the car the night before you have the event so that you are ready in the morning.

 5) At the Event